By Onz Chery

 A couple of days later, it was much harder for Dorcelis to breathe, which prevented him from sleeping well at night and he caught a fever.
 That’s when he and his family thought it was the virus.
 However, Dorcelis’s initial thought wasn’t to go to the hospital.

-Dorcelis reluctantly agreed to allow his 22-year-old daughter, Sandrine, to take him to an urgent care.
+Dorcelis reluctantly agreed to allow his 22-year-old daughter, Sandrine Valestine, to take him to an urgent care.
 As his breathing was getting worse and worse, Dorcelis, also realized that he could’ve lost his life if he had stayed home.

-“If Sandrine didn’t take me to the hospital, I could’ve died,” the 50-year-old told The Haitian Times recently and you could still hear him exhale as he talked then.
+“If Sandrine didn’t take me to the hospital, I could’ve died,” the 50-year-old said, you could still hear him exhale as he talked then.
 “I wasn’t feeling normal at all [..]
 I don’t like going to the hospital.
 But I had no choice, so I went.”

 Dorcelis doesn’t fall among the people who are at major risk of dying if they catch the virus.
 According to Centers for Disease Control and Prevention, those who are at high risk of dying are “people of any age who have serious underlying medical conditions” and adults over 65.

-It truly hit Sondy and Sandrine how sick their father was when he stayed at the hospital.
-For Sondy, particularly, he thought COVID-19 was a “myth” at first and was leaving home—until his father caught it.
+It truly hit Sondy and Sandrine about how sick their father was when he stayed at the hospital.
+For Sondy, particularly, he thought COVID-19 was a “myth” at first and was leaving home — until his father caught it.

 The first few days Dorcelis was at the hospital were the toughest ones for his family.